MLXTREME/Doctor-In-A-Browser/README.md

 It also produces a report, with a certificate.
 This report and certificate are mailed to the user for further usability and treatment.

+# USP of our project:
+ 1. **Machine Learning** based Disease detection for **COVID-19,HIV,Alzheimers,Parkinson**.
+ 2. **Chatbot* based on diet and recommended physical activities for a pregnant person.
+ 3. we provide an **analytics page**, **which shows why the predicted results are in that way**.Analysis mail will be consist of Grad-cam and LIME results with different kind of charts.
+ 4. **Auto mail** after prediction is done with as govt. certified cirtificate based on the disease detection result.
+ 5. **Personalized Dashboard** for showing previously prediction results.

 # Machine Learning Models Supported in Doctor In A Browser